-As we settle into winter, with fewer hours of daylight available, we’ve put together our list of positive and practical activities to enjoy at home over the coming months.
+We’ve pulled together a bumper list of positive and practical activities to enjoy at home over the coming months.

 We know that winter can be a time in which older people feel more isolated – lockdown or not – so be sure to look out for your elderly relatives.

-We’re keen to make the list current and useful for as many people as possible, so please get involved and share your successes – and even some failures – during this winter.
-Maybe even send us photos of baking triumphs, artistic interpretations, even an empty laundry basket (!) and we’ll add them to our picture gallery below.
+We’re keen to make the list current and useful for as many people as possible, so please get involved and share your successes – and failures!
+Maybe send us photos of baking triumphs, artistic interpretations, even an empty laundry basket (!) and we’ll add them to our picture gallery below.

 You may not think you’ve got the creative gene.
 For some of us, lack of time can be an obstacle to getting creative.
 With more time available this winter because of lockdown, now’s the chance to let the creative juices flow……